 - Waterproof pants and jacket

 - Waterproof gloves

 - At least 3 layers of warm clothing

 * Ski clothing can also be hired for an additional cost at our Jindabyne ski hire outlet.

 Please note, we do not allow children to bring or use their own snow sports equipment, such as skis or snow boards.

 Adults are welcome to use their own ski equipment.
-As per the terms and conditions, Sport and Recreation is not liable for any injuries or loss suffered due to the use of equipment that has not been supplied by Sport and Recreation.
+As per the terms and conditions, the Office of Sport is not liable for any injuries or loss suffered due to the use of equipment that has not been supplied by the Office of Sport.

 Highchairs and cots

 Please bring your own highchair and cot if your child requires these.